 Breaking dishes, cups, mirrors in the New Year may make people think of the separation or breaking up.

-There has been a folk saying “On the fifth, the fourteenth, and the twenty-third, it’s easy to lose money even when you just go out for a short trip or for a business” Several reasons are given to explain the custom.
+There has been a folk saying “On the fifth, the fourteenth, and the twenty-third; it’s easy to lose money even when you just go out for a short trip or for a business”.
+There are several reasons given to explain the custom.

 Each culture has its own beliefs, customs, and tradition.
 It’s not easy to blend yourself into a new culture without understanding it.
-If you are the first time traveler in Vietnam, hope my sharing would help you avoid unexpected situations, satisfy your curiosity, and make you eager more discover your beautiful and lovely country.
+If you have already booked a Vietnam highlight 14 days tour on Tet holiday, hope my sharing would help you avoid unexpected situations, satisfy your curiosity; and make you eager more discover your beautiful and lovely country.